Skip to content

 Learn the right technique for bat grip as we show you how to handle the bat for maximum power, strength, and control.

-What's going on, guys?
-Welcome back to the channel and welcome back to our quick tips video series.
-So in today's video, we're going to follow up on what we talked about last week.
-We had talked about bat angle and set up.
-So today we're going to be talking about bat grip.
-We're going to go over preferred grip we like to teach our hitters, and some of the things that we see in our lessons that you want to avoid and talk about why we want to avoid them.
-So let's start with bat grip that we like to teach our hitters.
+Today we are going to be talking about bat grip.
+We're going to go over the preferred grip we like to teach our hitters, and some of the things that we see in our lessons that you want to avoid.

 Line Up Knuckles

 There are a couple reasons why we want to do this.
-Number one, is having our knuckles lined up is going to put us at palm up, palm down position at contact, the strongest position you can be in.
-Number two, is when you line up those knuckles, it creates angles in your wrist which allows you to, with the bat, throw the bat head through the zone much better than if you had it in your palms or you were misaligned.
-You get into this position.
-We see those flared elbows a lot.
+Number one, is having our hands in this position will result in the palm up, palm down position at contact, the strongest position you can be in.
+Number two, it creates angles in your wrist which allows you to throw the bat head through the zone quicker and with more power.

 Check out a recent review of our swing path trainer from Baseball Mode.
 If you're ready to improve your game, grab the swing path trainer today.